moogj/Programming-for-Data-Science-with-Python-Nanodegree-program/README.md

 ### Date created
-29th January 2022
+3rd February 2022

 ### Project Title
-Project 3: Introduction to Version Control
+Project 3: Introduction to Version Control - Post a project with Git

 ### Description
 In Project 3 I use the knowledge from Udacity Course Version Control to post my previous Project 2 with Git on Github.